 “A true piano artist, a performance to inspire superlatives."
 Haggai Hitron, Haaretz

 Tom has won every national piano competition in Israel, including first prize at the Israeli Radio & Jerusalem Symphony Young Artist Competition in Jerusalem, and three first prizes at the "Piano Forever" Competition in Ashdod (in three different age categories).
-In the summer of 2018 Tom won the prestigious "Maurice M. Clairmont" award, given to a single promising artist once every two years by the America-Israel Cultural Foundation and Tel-Aviv University.
+In 2018 Tom won the prestigious "Maurice M. Clairmont" award, given to a single promising artist once every two years by the America-Israel Cultural Foundation and Tel-Aviv University.

 Throughout the many masterclasses Tom has participated in, he had the privilege of working under the instruction of such prominent artists and pedagogues as Sir András Schiff, Christoph Eschenbach, Richard Goode, Menahem Pressler, and Tatiana Zelikman, among many others.

 Tom has started to attract attention from some of the piano world's leading media commentators.
-As well as the International Piano feature, WWFM Radio in the US recently featured him as an outstanding young talent, with the much-respected presenter Jed Distler commenting, "Tom Borrow is an immensely talented young pianist...keep your eye on this really, really talented youngster - he is special".
+As well as the International Piano and Gramophone recognition, WWFM Radio in the US recently featured him as an outstanding young talent, with the much-respected presenter Jed Distler commenting, "Tom Borrow is an immensely talented young pianist...keep your eye on this really, really talented youngster - he is special".
 International Piano also livestreamed Tom’s recital for the Rubinstein Virtual PianoFest.
 Tom recently signed to Hanssler Classic - Germany's largest independent classical music recording label.
 His first album, 'Romantica', is due for release in the near future.

-This biography has been updated as of June 18th, 2020.
+This biography has been updated as of March 17th, 2020.
 Please do not amend without permission from James Inverne Music Consultancy.

 Photo credit: Tal Givony